graphile/depth-limit/README.md

 - Limits depth of field selections in an operation
 - Limits number of times a list may be nested in an operation
+- Limits number of times the same field coordinate may be (directly or indirectly) nested
 - Has separate limits for introspection queries versus regular operations
-- Can choose whether or not fragments should add to the depth limit (default: no)
 - Can add limits for specific fields to say how many times they may be nested (e.g. allow "friends of friends" but deny "friends of friends of friends" via `{'User.friends': 2}`)
+- Can be configured such that each fragment reference also increments the depth (not recommended)

 ## FAQ